Training In Cold Water

 - Don’t set strict time or distance goals for your route, use your head, not a watch!
 Finish your swimrun when you start to feel uncomfortable or notice any of the signs of hyperthermia listed above.

+To avoid the initial dangers of cold water shock you need to ease yourself into cold water.
+Give yourself a couple of minutes getting in gradually and staying in you’re depth until the gasp relief has passed and you can control your breathing.
+This can take a few minutes.
 The secret to acclimatising (getting your body used to the effects of cold water) is just to swim in cold water often – at least once a week, preferably two or three, gradually extending the time that you stay in the water.
-It is easier to start swimming outdoors in summer, when water temperatures are at around 16 degrees, and then keep on swimming as the temperature drops.
+Eventually your body learns not to react to the cold so severely and you will be able to get in and swim much quicker. will get less It is easier to start swimming outdoors in summer, when water temperatures are at around 16 degrees, and then keep on swimming regularly as the temperature drops.

 Protect Your Extremities